Home » Blog » Life in Chiang Mai » Forgot to apply for Re-Entry Permit?

 • Extension Stamp to stay on the Kingdom page (if any)

-• Departure card (Tm.6) and 1 copy (if any)
+• Departure card (TM.6) and 1 copy (if any)

 • Original documents from relevant authorities and 1 copy (in case of prohibited travel outside the Kingdom) (if any)